ucsf-wynton/wynton-website-hpc/docs/hpc/software/core-software.md

 operating system is updated on a regular basis.
 Many of the tools originate from the (stable) Rocky 8 repositories.
-To see what software and system libraries that are installed, run `dnf --cached-only list`.
+To see what software and system libraries that are installed, run `dnf --cacheonly list`.
 Please note that, compared to compute nodes, the development nodes have additional software installed (typically named `-devel`) needed to build and compile from source.